vrcAlbert/documentation-api/source/javascript/nosTabs.rst

 .. js:function:: nosTabs.close()

-	Close current tab (compared to the tab where is the DOM element in jQuery).
+	Close current tab (compared to the tab where is the DOM element in jQuery container).

 	.. code-block:: js